-At Flattered, we strive towards helping our customers keep themselves informed about what they buy and what they wear.
-The fashion industry is making big steps towards a more environmentally friendly future with the use of new and innovative materials.
-We are trying our best to work at the same speed.
-This guide has been developed to help you learn more about the materials we use, where they come from, how they were made, and why we use them.
+At Flattered, we strive to keep our customers informed about what they buy.
+The fashion industry is striving towards a greener future using new and innovative materials.
+This guide has been developed to help you learn more about our materials, where they come from, how they were made, and why we use them.

-At Flattered, we aim to work with the best possible sourced leathers.
-Therefore we buy leathers certified by the Leather Working Group.
-By doing that we ensure our materials stem from environmental best practices and performance in all areas of leather production, including chemical and water management, energy use, greenhouse gas emissions, waste management and hide traceability.
+We aim to work with the best and most responsibly sourced leather.
+Buying leather certified by the Leather Working Group ensures our materials stem from environmental best practices and performance in all leather production areas, including chemical and water management, energy use, greenhouse gas emissions, waste management, and hide traceability.

-Along with this effort, our wish is for our customers to treat their products with care.
-We think this combination is key to lengthening the shelf life of our products and sustaining our precious planet.
+To reinforce this effort, our wish is for our customers to treat their products with care.
+This combination is vital in lengthening our products' shelf life and sustaining our precious planet's resources.

 Read more about how best to care for your Flattered product here.

-The most popular way of tanning leather.
-It is a very quick method and can produce a product in just days.
-The hides are dyed in acid, salt, chromium sulfate, and other chemicals.
-The leather is not biodegradable and not environmentally friendly (the process results in toxic wastewater that negatively impacts the environment).
+Chrome-tanned leather is the most popular way of tanning leather.
+It is a quick method and can achieve a finished product in days.
+The hides have been in acid, salt, chromium sulfate, and other chemicals.
+The leather is neither biodegradable nor environmentally friendly (the process results in toxic wastewater that negatively impacts the environment).
 However, from a product life cycle perspective, it is the most long-lasting.
 In addition, chrome-tanned leather is more resistant to water, heat, and stains.

-Chrome free leather is leather that has been manufactured without using chromium in the tanning process.
-This means less pollution, cleaner waste streams, and improved biodegradability.
-The characteristics are similar to that of chrome-tanned leather but have a lighter environmental footprint.
+Chrome-free leather is leather that has been manufactured without using chromium in the tanning process.
+Doing so means less pollution, cleaner waste streams, and improved biodegradability.
+The characteristics are similar to chrome-tanned leather but have a lighter environmental footprint.
 However, leathers made with this tanning agent require more chemicals to improve the material's properties after tanning.
 For this reason, the effluent of the chrome-free process requires additional treatment before it can be used in production.

-Recycled polyester production generates less CO2 emissions than virgin polyester, and doesn't require new petroleum as a raw material.
-The process takes something previously treated as waste from pre-consumer sources such as fiber waste during the production of virgin polyester, or post-consumer sources like PET bottles – and gives it a new life.
-Polyester material consists of at least 50% recycled polyester fibers and is certified by the Global Recycling Standards (GRS).
-GRS aims to reduce production's harmful impact and to assure that materials used in the final product have been recycled and processed sustainably.
+Recycled polyester production generates fewer CO2 emissions than virgin polyester and doesn't require new petroleum as a raw material.
+Instead, the process takes something previously treated as waste – from pre-consumer sources such as fiber waste during the production of virgin polyester or post-consumer sources like PET bottles – and gives it a new life.
+Polyester material comprises at least 50% recycled polyester fibers and is certified by the Global Recycled Standard (GRS).
+GRS aims to reduce production's harmful impact and ensure that materials used in the final product have been recycled and processed sustainably.

 Cork is a natural material that has been used for over 5000 years.
 The material is obtained from the bark of a tree – the Cork Oak (Quercus suber L.) – a slow-growing, evergreen oak that flourishes only in specific regions of the Western Mediterranean (Portugal, Spain, southern France, parts of Italy, North Africa) and China.
 Cork is considered to be a renewable or sustainable material because harvesting it doesn't require the cutting down of any trees.